-The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
+The Group regards total equity as capital and manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to its shareholders or issue new shares to increase capital.
 No changes were made in the objectives, policies or processes for managing capital during the year.